russellyoung/regexp-rust/README.md

 code, switching methods in Path, and the distinctions between the different Nodes and Steps.

-And maybe writing a few more tests Peekable and Report are not being tested yet.
-But it is hard to get too enthusiastic about it anymore.
+And, if it were a real project, there probably should be more tests, for Report and searching, but this is OK for this type of project.

 ### _Final comments_